-Bordering Finland, Latvia and Russia lies a country awaiting to welcome just under three million worldwide tourists a year, and the number vastly increasing as more and more tourists flock together to experience the wonders of one of the best preserved areas of nature in Europe.
+Bordering Finland, Latvia and Russia lies a country awaiting to welcome just under three million worldwide tourists a year.
+The numbers are vastly increasing as more and more tourists flock together to experience the wonders of one of the best preserved areas of untouched nature in Europe.
+1. The legends

 Among many tales told of the past, the legend of the Ülemiste Elder (‘Ülemiste Vanake’) is perhaps one of the most commonly widespread amongst the older generation of the people of Estonia.